 • If you’re female, you have a unique hormonal profile, so the effects of intermittent fasting will be different for you than for men.

-• Women’s physiological experiences — like menstruation, pregnancy, menopause, or sex-based differences in metabolism — are important factors in tailoring a fasting plan to fit each unique body.
+• Women’s physiological experiences — like menstruation, pregnancy, menopause, or sex-based differences in metabolism — are important factors in tailoring a fasting schedule to fit each unique body.

 • It’s also important to consider how gender-based lifestyle factors could affect women’s intermittent fasting routines.